-If this is your first go, I’d recommend finding a beard savvy barber to walk you through your first trim.
-They can help you determine what is the best style/shape for your beard relative to your face.
-Here is where you can read our blog post about what to ask your barber when you go in for a trim.
+First time trimming your beard?
+I recommend finding a beard-savvy barber to walk you through your first beard trim.
+They'll help you determine the best style/shape for your beard relative to your face.
+Want to know what to ask?
+Here is our blog post about what to ask your barber when you go in for a beard trim.

 For those looking to go it alone, here is how to rock a solo beard trim.
-First, the basics:
+First, the beard trimming basics:

 Symmetry is the name of the game.
 Above all else, your beard needs to be symmetrical.